 I am no expert, and I don’t pretend to have the answers – I am just a parent who is approaching the second anniversary of the stillbirth of her first son – but I do know the power of peer-to-peer support, having a voice, and being listened too, discovering others who can say ‘me too’, and being informed in the bigger picture of baby loss outside of your own story.
 And that, to me, is what Baby Loss Hour can give people – people who can take part, and people who prefer to silently observe.

 Below is a preview of what is to come every Tuesday evening 8-9pm from the @thelegacyofleo account or via the #BabyLossHour hashtag.

 SEPTEMBER 11th : After the first year… – discussing life after loss beyond the first anniversaries, and later milestones.

 SEPTEMBER 18th : GUEST HOST : Elisha Nunhofer will be joining us and leading a conversation Body Confidence after Baby Loss.
 Elisha is a Psychotherapist in private practice with an interest in pregnancy & PNMH.
 She is currently doing MSc Person-Centred research on stillbirth & exp of motherhood.
 More information on Elisha can be found here.

-SEPTEMBER 25th : GUEST HOST : Bliss will be leading a discussion on managing end of life care and decisions, and seeking support following the loss of a baby after birth, at any age.
+SEPTEMBER 25th : GUEST HOST : Bliss will be leading a discussion on managing end of life care and decisions for a baby in Neonatal care, and seeking support following the loss of a baby after birth.
 You can find out more about Bliss here.